Guardians vs. Orioles Player Props Betting Odds

 Rutschman Stats

-- Adley Rutschman has seven doubles, eight home runs, 41 walks and 26 RBI (53 total hits).
+- Adley Rutschman has 53 hits with seven doubles, eight home runs, 41 walks and 26 RBI.

 Rutschman Recent Games